The next Open Days for the Museum, Eel House and Medieval Bridge will be Easter 2024.

-BROAD STREET: The collection of all dues and revenues from Broad Street, including its annual fair, the weekly Thursday and monthly Sunday markets; in addition, there are occassional Continental markets.
-They are also responsible for the upkeep of the trees along the Street, and permission is given for road closures during the annual Watercress Festival, 21 May, and the October fair which this year is on Thursday 12 October.
+BROAD STREET: The collection of all dues and revenues from Broad Street, including its annual fair, the weekly Thursday and monthly Sunday markets; in addition, there are They are also responsible for the upkeep of the trees along the Street, and permission is given for road closures during the annual Watercress Festival, third Sunday in May, and the October fair which this year is on Thursday 13 October.

 THE OLD FIRE STATION: As landlord of the 1881 building, its upkeep is the responsibility of the trustees.
-It currently houses Andrew Lawes'gallery and picture framing business.
+It currently houses Andrew Lawes' picture framing business and the Alresford Museum.

 THE EEL HOUSE: As part of the team that worked to save the partially collapsed building which sits astride the River Alre, the Trust agreed to act as the umbrella organisation under which various bodies support the Eel House.
 The Trust now lease the building and maintain it.
-The building is now secure but essential work still remains to be done on the sluices, which control the flow of water in the river, and its level upstream.
+The building is now secure and the essential work on the sluices, which control the flow of water in the river, and its level upstream has now been completed.
 There are each year where the public can see first-hand the restoration of this historic building.

 THE MINIBUS: The service was first started about 45 years ago to take the elderly and disabled shopping, to appointments, sometimes on day trips.
 The old minibus was purchased in October 2008 for £55,000; funded by Trust reserves, grants and donations from local groups.
 A new minibus was delivered in March 2017.
 The service itself is paid for by donations.
 The voluntary drivers, duties, vehicle maintenance and donations are co-ordinated by the Trustees.
-The Mini-Bus is also available for the use of community groups to make use of and enquiries should be directed to Pam Stevens (01962 734861) in the first instance.
+The Mini-Bus is also available for the use of community groups to make use of and enquiries should be directed to firstname.lastname@example.org or call 07510 474231.

 COMMUNITY GRANTS : The current Trustees believe that as a registered Charity we should not only receive grants but make charitable payments to deserving cases and is aiming to give help to those in immediate need in the Community.
 All cases are dealt with in strict confidence.
-More information or contact Pam Stevens
+More information or contact the Clerk

 The Trust Today